Keeper-Security/windows-credential-utility/README.md

-# Keeper Security's Windows Credential Manager Utility
+# Keeper Windows Credential Utility

 This utility interacts with the native windows APIs to store and retrieve secrets from the Windows Credential Manager.